Frequently asked questions

 Where do I start the South Coast Arts Trail?

-Pick up one of our booklets or visit the map of venues online and map your own route - this will be available a few weeks before the arts trail.
-There is a regular bus service from the the CBD covering Island Bay, Owhiro Bay and Southgate (#1, #32x or 29).
-Maybe you’d like to start with a browse at the local Island Bay shops, or at one of the several fabulous urban cafes, or start at Parawhero Gallery at Red Rocks, and work your way east.
+A map of venues will be available on our website in the weeks before the trail.
+There is a regular bus service from the CBD covering Island Bay, Owhiro Bay and Southgate (#1, #32x or 29).
+Maybe you’d like to start with a browse at the local Island Bay shops, or at one of the local cafes, or start at Pariwhero Gallery at Red Rocks, and work your way east.
 There is parking on some urban streets and coastal routes, but please be aware of time limits in some parking areas, and be careful not to park over driveways or access areas.

 How do I get around the South Coast Arts Trail?